 Sudden infant death syndrome (SIDS) is the unexpected, sudden death of a child under age 1.
 An autopsy does not show an explainable cause of death.

 Crib death; SIDS

 The cause of SIDS is unknown.
 Many doctors and researchers now believe that SIDS is caused by many factors, including:

 SIDS rates have gone down sharply since doctors began recommending that babies be put on their backs or sides to sleep to reduce the chance of problem.
-However, SIDS is still a major cause of death in infants under one year old.
+However, SIDS is still a major cause of death in infants under 1 year old.
 Thousands of babies die of SIDS in the United States each year.

-The following may increase the risk of SIDS:
+The following may increase the risk for SIDS:

 While studies show that babies with the above risk factors are more likely to be affected, the impact or importance of each factor is not well-defined or understood.

 Almost all SIDS deaths happen without any warning or symptoms.
 Death occurs when the infant is thought to be sleeping.

 Autopsy results are not able to confirm a cause of death.
 However, the information from an autopsy can add to overall knowledge about SIDS.
 State law may require an autopsy in the case of unexplainable death.